Meet our Team

 Over the years he has published several papers, posters and gave presentations in the area of computerized cognition testing, psychopharmacology and outcome research.
 He has been the recipient of numerous awards and honors throughout his career.
 He is striving to utilize techniques of computational psychiatry to answer some of the most pressing questions that are facing the field of human cognition today.
 His work with ADAPT involves analysis of neurocognitive function, as well as consultation on assessment cases.

-Alara is an undergraduate at Northwestern University in her fourth year, pursuing a major in Manufacturing and Design Engineering with a double major in Psychology.
+Alara recently graduated from Northwestern University with a major in Manufacturing and Design Engineering with a double major in Psychology.
 Alara is especially interested in sensory processing, as she plans on designing environments and systems for individuals who experience the sensory environment differently.
 She is hoping to obtain a PhD in Clinical Psychology after graduation.
 Alara is very excited to gain research experience with the ADAPT lab.

 Jordyn is an undergraduate at Northwestern majoring in Human Development and Psychological Services.
 She is interested in exploring emotional behavior in those at a clinical high risk for developing psychosis, and she plans to pursue graduate school in clinical psychology after she graduates.